Siriusmart/ccBancho/README.md

 ### MongoDB

-A MongoDB instance should be running without any authentication, edit properties/bancho.properties such that mongodb-address is correct.
+A MongoDB instance should be running without any authentication, add the line `mongodb-address = [address]` to properties/bancho.properties.

 specs/\* contains the format of MongoDB documents.